cactuaroid/PrivateObjectExtensions/README.md

 PrivateObjectExtensions
 ---
-PrivateObjectExtensions is one wrapper class providing extension methods for [PrivateObject](https://msdn.microsoft.com/en-us/library/microsoft.visualstudio.testtools.unittesting.privateobject.aspx).
-PrivateObjectExtensions allows you to
+PrivateObjectExtensions provides extension methods of [PrivateObject](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privateobject) and [PrivateType](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privatetype) for unit test projects.
+This allows you to
-- get/set private (and any other) fields/properties by simple extension methods
+- get/set private (and any other) fields/properties by simple extension methods,
-- even if the member is declared in base type
+- even if the member is declared in base type.

+Requirements
+---
+The unit test project has to refer either of:
+- (MSTest V1) Microsoft.VisualStudio.QualityTools.UnitTestFramework.dll or
+- (MSTest V2) MSTest.TestFramework.

+Supported platform: .NET Framework 4.5+

 Sample
 ---